 Salita, a B2C platform that connects interpreters with customers across Norway, also started out as an MVP.

 In fact, It was one of the first marketplace MVPs that Sloboda Studio created.
 The founder came to us with an idea to solve the language barrier for immigrants in Norway.
-After releasing a Minimum Viable Product, we received a lot of feedback and developed a fully-featured online marketplace.
+After releasing an MVP, we received a lot of feedback and developed a fully-featured online marketplace.

 Since then Salita has raised over $1M, and we are still working with them to polish the platform.